2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Biden has called on Congress to codify the right to abortion in federal legislation.

-This year has seen a record level of mass shootings, as the United States averages nearly two mass shootings a day.
+This year has seen a record level of mass shootings, as the United States averages nearly two a day.

 The Gun Violence Archive defines a mass shooting as four or more people being shot or killed, not including the shooter.
 So far there have been more than 600 this year.
 Nearly 40,000 people have been killed this year as a result of gun violence as mass shootings have permeated all areas of life, from schools to grocery stores to holiday celebrations.